 Pressure Drop in a Packed Bed Reactor (PBR) Using the Ergun Equation

 The pressure decreases down the length of the reactor, and thus the volumetric flow rate increases.
-As a result, the concentration of the reactant decreases (in addition to the decrease because A reacts to B), which decreases the rate of reaction.
+As a result, the concentration of the reactant decreases (in addition to the decrease due to conversion), which lowers the rate of reaction.

-Following is the Ergun equation for the pressure drop in a packed bed:
+The Ergun equation for pressure drop in a packed bed reactor (PBR) is:

-Material balance on reactant A for a first-order reaction:
+Material balance on reactant for a first-order reaction:

 where is the molar concentration of reactant , is the molar flow rate of , is a rate constant, and is the inlet molar flow rate of .